-Millburn Township’s local newspaper, The Item, has now been fully digitized and is available online, with archived issues dating back to the late 1800s, including full-text search capability— researchers of local Millburn & Short Hills history are welcome.
+Millburn Township’s local newspaper, The Item, has now been fully digitized and is available online, with archived issues dating back to the late 1800s until 2022, including full-text search capability— researchers of local Millburn & Short Hills history are welcome.

 The following passage, written in 1958 regarding the Library and its history, is taken from Marian Meisner’s “A History of Millburn Township”:

 In 1938 by popular referendum, Millburn Township at last had a free public library.
 Many times throughout the life of the Township attempts had been made to establish a library in Millburn.

 As long ago as 1873 Stewart Hartshorn had established a reading room.
 Later, Mrs. Hartshorn, and a group of ladies had made another effort.
 In the 1930s Frederick J. Clark willed his personal library to the Town as a nucleus for a library.
 In 1935, the Junior Service League appointed Mrs. W. S. Auchincloss Chairman of a committee to establish a reading room in the Recreation House in Taylor Park.
 Two thousand books were donated by citizens.
 The project was abandoned in 1936 for lack of help and cooperation from the public and the books were stored in the Paper Mill Playhouse.
 Later a meeting was held there and the Millburn Library Association was formed, supported by private subscriptions, but the Library was still not available to enough families.
 However, it was an important step forward for it had the effect of arousing the citizens to an awareness of the need for a free and public library.

 Public-spirited citizens took up the battle and the question was at last put up to the voters in the November 1938, election, and the question was finally settled.